poltak/vanilla-cards/README.md

 ## Run instructions

 Download meteor distribution, cd to project folder, do a "meteor" to run, to reset project do a "meteor reset".
+The dummy cards are inserted into the mongodb on first run.

+## Meteor Mongo

+To enter the mongo shell do "meteor mongo".
+To view the collections do "show collections;".